Abdusshh/email_scheduler_qstash_python/blog.md

 ### Motivation

-Scheduling emails can be a crucial requirement for many applications, whether it's for sending out reminders, newsletters, or notifications.
-Automating this process can save time and ensure consistency.
-Using QStash Python SDK simplifies the process of scheduling emails by leveraging Upstash's message queuing service.
+Being able to schedule emails is quite important for many applications.
+Whether you are sending reminders, newsletters, or notifications, automating your emails ensures your messages are always delivered on time which can save you lots of time.
+Using QStash, it has never been easier to schedule messages to be sent at a later time.
+After reading this post all your emails will be delivered on time, every time.

 ### Prerequisites